All Episodes

 We just managed to get out.

-What are the Mad Max films when you saw this complete destruction of the land?
+And it was like a sort of dystopian Mad Max films when you saw this just complete destruction of the land.

 I've never seen anything like it.

-I mean, there's mass destruction in the south, mass destruction.
+I mean, there's mass destruction in the south, mass destruction, but this was on a different level.

-Every single building razed to the ground.
+Every single building raised to the ground.

 You know, a few people straggling around, walking around.

-The destruction is on a scale that's almost unimaginable.
+It was the destruction is on a scale that's almost unimaginable.

-So, you know, and I think it's something like 86% or something of the whole of Gaza is now occupied by Israel under military control, just again, the so-called safe area, Al-Mawasi and Der Al-Bala, the two areas which they claimed was safe.
+So, you know, and I think it's something like 86% or something of the whole of Gaza is now occupied by Israel under military control.

-But of course, they're being bombed, the tents are being bombed in Al-Mawasi every single day.
+The tents are being bombed in Al-Mawasi every single day.

-Daryl Baller is now being invaded and taken over.
+Deir al-Bala is now being invaded and taken over.

 And he was killed the next morning with all his children by a bomb that bombed his tent in the so-called safe area.

-So nowhere is safe and the destruction is unfathomable.
+And the destruction is unfathomable.

-To those at this point, after what, 22 months, 21, 22 months, who say this isn't genocide, based on your experiences, what would you say to those people?
+To those at this point, after, what, 22 months, 21, 22 months, who say this isn't genocide, based on your experiences, what would you say to those people?

 I think enough people have called it out.